ilo-token/ilo-token.github.io/CONTRIBUTING.md

 More things to remember:

-(These aren't strict rules.
-It's perfectly fine to not follow any of these, we can adapt.)

 - Keep the source code as runtime agnostic as possible.
 We target the browser and Deno.
 This is necessary because we use `deno test`.
 If a module is exclusive to one runtime, add a note above the code:
   `// This code is browser/Deno only`.

+(The following aren't strict rules.
+It's perfectly fine to not follow any of these, we can adapt.)

 - Ensure all the files are formatted: Run `deno fmt`.
 - Make sure you don't accidentally make more tests fail: Run `deno test --parallel` before and after making changes to the code.
 Some tests